javier-jaime/SynthAI/README.md

 ![Reactive Loop](images/Reactive_Loop.png)

 We need a Positive "Critical Thinking Loop" on a Second Brain.

 ![Critical Thinking Loop](images/CT_Loop.png)

 Using Google Tools (Keep, Books, Drive, Docs, Gemini, Illuminate) & NotebookLM as a SynthAI Engine.

 ![SynthAI](images/SynthAI.png)
 (from a16z)

-Extracting entities & context for the Semantic Layer of a Knowledge Graph on a Neo4j Database.
+And for extracting entities & context for the Semantic Layer of a Knowledge Graph on a Neo4j Database.

 ![Semantic_Layer](images/Semantic_Layer.png)
 (from ericbroda)